Getting started

 └──────────────────────────────────────────────────────────────────────────────┘

-NMRTools contains Plots recipes for common types of spectrum.
-To plot our 1D spectrum, we just use the plot
+⋮ ⋱ NMRTools contains Plots recipes for common types of spectrum.
+To plot a 1D spectrum, use the plot command:

 Two-dimensional spectra can be plotted in exactly the same way as for 1Ds.